AdguardTeam/LegalDocs/adguard.com/privacy/android.html.md

 - Names of the screens, dialogs, and toasts viewed inside the app
 - User clicks on app elements
 - Time since the app was first used
-- Device information (type, screen size, language, platform, and OS version)
+- Device information: type, screen size, language, platform, and OS version
-- User agent (device brand and model, name, version, and system architecture)
+- User agent: device brand and model, name, version, and system architecture
 - Unique generated identifier
 - Authorization status
 - License status and expiration date

+Submitting this information is optional.
+If you choose not to consent, no data will be transmitted.
+You may withdraw your consent at any time.

 When the data is sent to AdGuard, your IP address may be temporarily collected as part of our server logs.